jihadv4/note/README.md

 ## Security Note

 This setup is fine for internal or educational use.
 It doesn't protect the CSV or notes from tampering if users inspect the page.
-For a production environment, a proper backend with authentication would be recommended.